How do I buy a stall

 Sales can be refused if the purchasers intended business conflicts with the existing guidelines.
 For example if the purchaser intends to sell hot foods this is a strictly controlled line or if they intend to sell a line in close proximity to an existing trader selling the same line.

-Stalls are sold on a individual days trading basis, that is to say that a stall can be sold for trading on Tuesdays ONLY, there is no automatic right to use the stall on Fridays or Saturdays.
+Stalls are sold on an individual day's trading basis, that is to say that a stall can be sold for trading on Tuesdays ONLY, there is no automatic right to use the stall on Fridays or Saturdays.

 A passport must be seen along with proof of the traders address such as bank statements and gas/electric/water/telephone bills.